 First and foremost, I would like to thank Allah for never-ending protection, mercy, and supportive love during what ended up being one of the toughest times of my life.
 I would like to express the deepest appreciation to my Co-adviser, Professor Mohammad Hayajneh, who has continuously guided and motivated me.
 He has shown me how to be a friendly and supportive Co-adviser.
 I have learned more about research while being his student.
 I will never forget how he stood by my side when I lack the strength and determination.
 As well as, I would like to express the sincere thanks to my committee member Professor Hussein Al-Zoubi for his insightful comments and question which incited me to widen my research from various perspectives.

 Finally, I would like to thank my professors at the Computer Science department, friends, and colleagues during my studies in Bachelor’s and Master’s program, for their encouragements, help, and wonderful friendship.
-Moreover, I would like to acknowledge the effort of every person who was responsible for helping me to complete my thesis directly or indirectly and I deeply apology for everyone I forget to mention in my acknowledgment.
+Moreover, I would like to acknowledge the effort of every person who was responsible for helping me to complete my thesis directly or indirectly and I deeply apologize for everyone I forget to mention in my acknowledgment.

 TABLE OF CONTENTS